preksharaj/Hotel_Search/hotel_search_api/README.md

 #Hotel Search API

 # Setup
-Run "setup.sh" in order to setup the environment before starting the API, this script installs Fabric - Fabric is a Python library and command-line tool for streamlining the use of SSH for application deployment or systems administration tasks.
+Run `setup.sh` in order to setup the environment before starting the API, this script installs Fabric - Fabric is a Python library and command-line tool for streamlining the use of SSH for application deployment or systems administration tasks.
 This enables easy usage of this API